trac-hacks/tracmailman/README.rst

 This plugin handles privacy concerns by looking at a manually specified list of mailing lists inside the trac.ini configuration file, and preventing searches or browsing on those lists.
-NOTE: this functionality is disabled for ALL users, including those who may have the proper permissions.
+NOTE: this functionality is disabled for **all** users, including those who may have the proper permissions.
 It is conceivable that this feature is changed in later versions of the plugin.